Skyler Tse

 But annotation went deeper than the "what."
 I made a point to capture the "why” as well.
 Design intent was recorded alongside implementation notes to support engineering collaboration and future iteration.

 Where Q Design introduced a specific adjustment, the rationale was documented: internal user behavior patterns, workflow efficiency gains, or technical considerations unique to the internal tooling space.
 The goal was never just visual polish—it was operational clarity across both design layers.
-This practice transforms design from a collection of screens into a transferable, scalable product asset that lives comfortably within a complex ecosystem.
+This practice transforms design from a collection of screens, into a transferable and scalable product asset, that lives comfortably within a complex ecosystem.

 User Interviews, Analysis,